BostjanBozic/exoscale-cookbooks/kubernetes/README.md

 Next run `make create-infrastructure` and follow procedure.

 If all goes well, Terraform should report success message and your VMs are ready to install Kubernetes.
+Keep in mind it takes a while for VMs to configure, so give it a 5-10 minutes before bootstraping Kubernetes cluster.

 ## Bootstrap Kubernetes Cluster
 Script uses [Kubespray](https://github.com/kubernetes-sigs/kubespray) for setting up Kubernetes cluster.